-Taking a trip to the Grand Canyon from Las Vegas doesn’t need to be a long, drawn-out trip.
-There are options to get you up to the Grand Canyon for a day of exploring and back to Las Vegas for a night of fun.
+Taking a trip to the Grand Canyon doesn’t need to be a long, drawn-out trip.
+There are options to get you up to the Grand Canyon for a day of exploring and back for a night of fun.

 There are 3 different rims that you can visit at the Grand Canyon: North Rim (269 miles from Las Vegas), South Rim (278 miles from Las Vegas), and the West Rim (125 miles from Las Vegas).
 Obviously, if you are trying to make your trip to the Grand Canyon short, the West Rim is the way to go.
 With only two major stops to visit, the West rim makes for a great quick visit.
 All major sites can be seen within 2 hours.

-When talking about tours to the Grand Canyon from Las Vegas, there are 3 main categories of tours: Bus Tours, Small Group/Van Tours, and Air Tours.
+When talking about tours to the Grand Canyon, there are 3 main categories of tours: Bus Tours, Small Group/Van Tours, and Air Tours.
 The price and length can vary greatly among these different types of tours.

 In between cheap bus tours and pricey air tours, there lie small group tours.
 These tours use SUVs, Jeeps, or touring vans and are usually limited to no more than 14 people.
 These smaller groups help keep the tour more quick and nimble, photo stops or rest stops can go much faster with 13 instead of 55 people.
 Here are your best options: